Semidefinite representation for convex hulls of real algebraic curves: Stability in the virtually compact case

 \section{Stability in the virtually compact case}

 \begin{lab} Let $C$ be an irreducible affine curve over $\R$, and let $K\subset C(\R)$ be a closed \sa\ subset.
-Adopting the terminology of \cite{sch:mz}, \cite{sch:guide}, we say that $K$ is \emph{virtually compact} if there exists an irreducible affine curve $C_1$ containing $C$ as a Zariski open subset, in such a way that the points in $C_1 \setminus C$ are nonsingular on $C_1$ and the closure $K_1$ of $K$ in $C_1(\R)$ is compact.
-Equivalently, $K$ is virtually compact if and only if there exists a nonconstant regular function $f\in\R[C]$ that is bounded on $K$.
+Adopting the terminology of \cite{sch:mz}, \cite{sch:guide}, we say that $K$ is \emph{virtually compact} if there exists a nonconstant regular function $f\in\R[C]$ that is bounded on $K$.
+Equivalently, $K$ is virtually compact if and only if there exists an irreducible affine curve $C_1$ containing $C$ as a Zariski open subset, in such a way that the points in $C_1\setminus C$ are nonsingular on $C_1$ and the closure $K_1$ of $K$ in $C_1(\R)$ is compact.

 When the affine curve $C$ is not necessarily irreducible, a closed \sa\ set $K\subset C(\R)$ is called virtually compact if $K\cap C'(\R)$ is virtually compact on $C'$, for every irreducible component $C'$ of~$C$.
-A closed \sa\ set $K\subset\R^n$ of dimension $\le1$ is called virtually compact if it has this property with respect to its Zariski closure $C$.
+A closed \sa\ set $K\subset\R^n$ of dimension $\le1$ is called virtually compact if it has this property with respect to its Zariski closure $C$. \end{lab}

+\begin{examples} A closed \sa\ set $K\subset\R$ is virtually compact only if it is compact.
+For more interesting examples let $C$ be an irreducible plane curve with equation $f(x,y)=0$.
+If the highest degree homogeneous part of $f$ has a nonreal linear factor, then every closed \sa\ set $K\subset C(\R)$ is virtually compact.
+For yet another class of examples consider plane curves $C$ with equation $y^2=p(x)$, where $p\in\R[x]$ is monic and separable with $\deg(p)=d$.
+If $d=2$ or $d$ is odd, only compact sets $K\subset C(\R)$ are virtually compact.
+If $d\equiv0$ (mod~$4$), then $K\subset C(\R)$ is virtually compact iff $K$ is contained in the union of a bounded set with either the upper or the lower halfplane.
+If $d\equiv2$ (mod~$4$), $d\ge6$, a similar characterization holds with upper or lower halfplanes replaced by the unions of diagonally opposite quadrants. \end{examples}

-We show that the analogues of the stability results from Section \ref{sect:main} remain true for virtually compact sets $K$: \end{lab}
+We show that the analogues of the stability results from Section \ref{sect:main} remain true for virtually compact sets $K$:

-\begin{thm} Let $C$ be an irreducible nonsingular affine curve over $\R$, and let $K\subset C(\R)$ be a closed \sa\ subset that is virtually compact.
+\begin{thm} Let $C$ be an irreducible nonsingular affine curve over $\R$, and let $K\subset C(\R)$ be a closed \sa\ set that is virtually compact.
 Then the saturated preordering $\scrP(K)$ in $\R[C]$ is finitely generated and stable. \end{thm}

 \begin{proof} That $\scrP(K)$ is finitely generated was already proved (in greater generality) in \cite{sch:mz} Theorem 5.21.
 We are going to reprove this fact here using a different reasoning, because we'll need the same argument to prove stability.
-Since the theorem has already been proved when $K$ is compact, we can assume that $K$ is not compact.
+Since Theorem \ref{vcptmain} has already been proved when $K$ is compact, we can assume that $K$ is not compact.
 In particular, the set $K$ is infinite.